 Instead, I’m here to advise you on the best possible practice when preparing digital files for your customer.
 If you follow these guidelines, you’ll be minimising your risk to a fair degree.

-Regardless of what color space you edit in, the files you hand over must be in sRGB. s(“standard”)RGB is the color profile which will produce the most reliable results in print or on the web.
+Regardless of what colour space you edit in, the files you hand over must be in sRGB. s("standard")RGB is the colour profile which will produce the most reliable results in print or on the web.
 Files with a wider gamut (eg Adobe RGB or ProPhoto RGB) will look awful when printed at a consumer lab, or on a home printer, or shared on the web.

 In Photoshop, you can convert the profile of your images using Edit > Convert to Profile.
 Or, for batch conversion, you can use the trusty File > Scripts > Image Processor.
 From Lightroom, make sure you specify sRGB in the export options.